-The city is one of the youngest and most culturally diverse in Canada, with over 170 languages spoken.
+The city is one of the youngest and most culturally diverse in Canada, with 165 languages spoken.
 With a creative economy underpinning the city’s downtown vibrancy, Calgarians enjoy a year-round repertoire of arts and culture experiences.

 Music and theatre on stage in Calgary

 Calgary is known for music of all genres and a world-class selection of theatres and music venues.
 From candlelit concerts to our renowned orchestra, indie and alternative concerts to blues and country festivals, there’s something for you.